The Anatomy of Dependence in Multivariate Ordered Choice: Semiparametric specification, partial effects, identification, estimation

-This suggests that coefficients corresponding to exclusive covariates are easier to identify than those corresponding to non-exclusive ones, and that the joint c.d.f. $F$ is harder to identify than index coefficients $\beta_d$.
+Conditions on covariates in Theorem \ref{th:nonlattice_semiparametric3} first identify marginal distributions up to a shift and then, coupled with the normalization restrictions, fully identify them.
+In addition, threshold parameters of the ``corner'' of the partitioning structure in the latent space implicitly specified in the formulation of Theorem \ref{th:nonlattice_semiparametric3} (through the values of indices $j_d$, $d=1,\ldots,D$,) are identified.
+Then the observed probabilities of that ``corner'' region together with the knowledge of thresholds defining it identify the joint distribution of $\boldsymbol{\varepsilon}$.

+Note that conditions in Theorems \ref{th:nonlattice_semiparametric}-\ref{th:nonlattice_semiparametric3} are increasingly more restrictive.
+This is not surprising as, first, when thinking of Theorem \ref{th:nonlattice_semiparametric2} vs Theorem \ref{th:nonlattice_semiparametric} conditions, it is intuitive that the identification of the parameters corresponding to shared covariates is harder due to multiple effects occurring together when this covariate varies.
+When comparing Theorem \ref{th:nonlattice_semiparametric3} with Theorem \ref{th:nonlattice_semiparametric2} conditions, we see that in the former conditions are more restrictive in requiring that there is sufficient variation in covariates at the boundary of the partitioning of the latent space (namely, in one of the ``corners'').

 Our final result is on the identification of threshold parameters.
 This result allows us to find out whether decision-making is consistent with broad bracketing or narrow bracketing.
-The identification comes from probabilities of various rectangular regions \begin{small}
+Identification comes from variation in covariates and consideration of probabilities of various rectangular regions, which can be expressed in terms of $F_{\kappa_1,\ldots,\kappa_D}$.

-\end{small} and the variation in covariates.
 Theorem \ref{th:nonlattice_semiparametric4} gives a formal identification result for the thresholds.
+It strengthens previous conditions by essentially requiring that for any rectangle $R_{j_1,...,j_D}$ there is a positive mass of $x$ that delivers a strictly positive choice probability for this rectangle (in contrast, Theorem \ref{th:nonlattice_semiparametric3} only required that to apply in one of the ``corner'' regions).